nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 Mobile-first design has been the standard for over a decade.
 It is expected that the website must adapt to mobile screens, and both designers and developers can be expected to take this into account.

+You must use Berlin.de's style guide.
+The templates and components they provide are already mobile-friendly.
+This saves you a lot of time.

 ### 2. Multilingual content

 This has been covered in more details in the [automatic translations](#4-automatic-translations) section.